react-component/tabs/README.md

 ### Keyboard

-- left and up: switch to previous tab
+- left and up: tabs to previous tab
-- right and down: switch to next tab
+- right and down: tabs to next tab

 ## Usage